-All work is now backed up automatically when transmitting to the office on every 3rd day.
-If necessary a manual back up can by done through the Backups and Restores screen.
+All work is backed up automatically when transmitting to the office on every 3rd day.
+If necessary a manual back up through the Backups and Restores screen can be done.

 The Admin Block

 The Admin block should be completed once you have reached a final outcome code.